 This is similar to diseases like the flu, malaria, and the ones that cause diarrhoea.
 These diseases do not develop slowly.
-No one can say exactly who will get them.
-If there is flu in a community, you might be able to say that half the people will get the flu, but you cannot say which half.
-You might even be able to say that half of all the people will get the flu, but only one in ten people who wash their hands often.
-But no one can say which one in ten.
+No one can predict exactly who will be infected.
+If there is flu in a community, you might be able to say that half the people will get the flu, but you cannot say which people.
+You might even be able to say that half of all the people will get the flu, but only one out of ten people who wash their hands often will get the flu.
+But no one can say which individuals.
+We can only know averages.

 Say one in every 200 mosquitoes is carrying malaria.
-If a hundred mosquitoes bite you, your chances are even that one of them will have malaria.
+If a hundred mosquitoes bite you, your chances are 50/50 that one of them will have malaria.
 But you do not know if it will be one of the first ones, or only later, or not at all.

 The same is true of road accidents.
 You may ride a motorbike a thousand times without having an accident.
 But that is not proof that you will not have one.
 Each time you go out, you are taking the same risk again.
 That is why motorcycle riders should always wear a helmet, and people in cars should always wear seatbelts.